 Frequency

-The exact incidence of oculodentodigital dysplasia is unknown.
-It has been diagnosed in fewer than 1,000 people worldwide.
-More cases are likely undiagnosed.
+The exact prevalence of oculodentodigital dysplasia is unknown.
+It has been diagnosed in fewer than 1,000 people worldwide, although it is likely that some affected individuals never receive a diagnosis.

 Causes

-Mutations in the GJA1 gene cause oculodentodigital dysplasia.
-The GJA1 gene provides instructions for making a protein called connexin 43.
-This protein forms one part (a subunit) of channels called gap junctions, which allow direct communication between cells.
-Gap junctions formed by connexin 43 proteins are found in many tissues throughout the body.
+Many different variants (also called mutations) in the GJA1 gene cause oculodentodigital dysplasia.
+The GJA1 gene provides instructions for making a protein called gap junction alpha-1 protein, which is commonly known as connexin 43.
+This protein is a building block for important channels called gap junctions.
+These channels are found on the cell surface and allow direct communication between cells.
+Gap junctions that contain connexin 43 proteins are found in many cells throughout the body.

 Inheritance

 Most cases of oculodentodigital dysplasia are inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
-In some cases, an affected person inherits the mutation from one affected parent.
-Other cases result from new mutations in the gene and occur in people with no history of the disorder in their family.
+Some cases of this condition result from new (de novo) variants in the gene that occur during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or during early embryonic development.
+These affected individuals typically have no history of the disorder in their family.

 Other Names for This Condition